kjempelodott/ananas/README.md

 [0  ] SG5Vspreg.pdf                                                eval, del, get
 ```

 Wohoo!
 Note that file select accepts wildcards.
 For example, `./blah/*.pdf` will upload all pdf-files from `./blah/`.
-Students can use `post` to upload their assignemnt to a task folder.
+Students can use `post` to upload their assignment to a task folder.

 If you have IPython installed, you will probably find its tab completion capabilities useful for selecting a folder and for uploading files.

 ##### Evaluating assignments

 As mentioned before, `eval` is intended for assigments.
 This lets admins evaluate, grade and comment on student assigments.
-Let's go back and choose a FileTree with deliveries:
+Let's go back and choose a FileTree with tasks:

 ```
 > select a tool <index> : 2